 What is the difference between a Dermatologist and a Skin Specialist?

 A Dermatologist is a fully trained doctor with an additional four years of specialist training in Dermatology.
-They specialise in, diagnose and treat all matters regarding the skin which includes hair, nails and the wet areas of the mouth and genitalia.
-Dermatologists can treat a variety of things from acne, psoriasis, eczema, skin infections and melasma to moles and skin cancer.
+They specialise in, diagnose and treat all matters regarding the skin, which includes hair, nails and the wet areas of the mouth and genitalia.
+Dermatologists can treat a variety of things, from acne, psoriasis, eczema, skin infections and melasma to moles and skin cancer.
 They are also trained to deliver cosmetic services such as laser therapy and fillers. (i)

-Skin Cancer Clinic or GP, which is best?
+Skin Cancer Clinic or Best GP?

 Who Should I See About My Skin Cancer?

-All of these professionals will be able to give you guidance and treatment for skin cancer and you should ultimately seek assistance from whichever makes you most comfortable.
+All of these professionals will be able to give you guidance and treatment for skin cancer, and you should ultimately seek assistance from whichever makes you most comfortable.

 Book A Consultation Today